 Keep Track of Changes

 Data changes constantly—voters move, new people register to vote, etc. That’s why keeping track of changes in your data is essential.
-This way, you are sure you’re always using the most accurate and up-to-date information.
+This way, you are sure you always use the most accurate and up-to-date information.

 Microsoft Excel is an excellent tool for tracking changes in data over time.
 Create a new monthly sheet and track any changes from the previous month.
 It will help you stay on top of your data and keep your campaign running smoothly.